ZachHembree/RichHudFramework.Client/articles/Installation-and-Mod-Integration.md

 > The framework is load-order independent.
 Your UI will function correctly regardless of whether your mod loads before or after RHM.

 ### Example
-If your main class inherits from [MySessionComponentBase](https://keensoftwarehouse.github.io/SpaceEngineersModAPI/api/VRage.Game.Components.MySessionComponentBase.html), a typical implementation will resemble the following:
+If your main class inherits from <xref:VRage.Game.Components.MySessionComponentBase>, a typical implementation will resemble the following:

 ```csharp
 using RichHudFramework.Client;